thriveweb/deking-new/content/pages/home.md

 teamButton:
   label: ''
   link: ''
-benefitsTitle: Benfits of a timber deck
+benefitsTitle: Benefits of a timber deck
 benefits:
   - description: >-
       Decks are a great way to significantly increase the living space of your